-Saturday Partly cloudy.
-Slight (30%) chance of a shower.
+Thursday Partly cloudy.
+Slight (30%) chance of a shower in the east, near zero chance elsewhere.
 The chance of a thunderstorm.
-Winds E/NE 15 to 25 km/h tending NW/NE 25 to 35 km/h in the morning.
+Winds S/SW 15 to 25 km/h tending S/SE 20 to 30 km/h during the day.

-Monday Mostly sunny.
-Winds S/SE 15 to 20 km/h becoming light during the day then becoming S/SW 15 to 25 km/h during the afternoon.
+Saturday Mostly sunny.
+Slight (20%) chance of a shower or thunderstorm.
+Winds NE/SE 25 to 35 km/h tending NW/NE 20 to 30 km/h during the afternoon then tending NE/SE 15 to 25 km/h during the evening.

 Interior Weather Forecasts

 A new temperature record will be set in Hobart on Thursday if the mercury hits 29 degrees Celsius, which meteorologists say is likely, with a top of 30 degrees forecast.